-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bradley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Bradley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bradley are a mix of both white- and blue-collar jobs.
 Overall, Bradley is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bradley who work in office and administrative support (12.95%), sales jobs (9.56%), and food service (8.91%).

-The percentage of adults in Bradley who are college-educated is close to the national average for all communities of 21.84%: 20.93% of the adults in Bradley have a bachelor's degree or advanced degree.
+The education level of Bradley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.93% of adults 25 and older in Bradley have a college degree.

 The per capita income in Bradley in 2010 was $26,616, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $106,464 for a family of four.
 However, Bradley contains both very wealthy and poor people as well.